cartheur/ideal/README.md

 The agent represents its current context in terms of previously learned abstract episodes of interaction.
 This amounts to modeling the environment in terms of abstract affordances, as, for example, Gibson suggests in his [theory of affordances](http://en.wikipedia.org/wiki/Affordance).

 This learning process is incremental and open-ended; it only stops when it runs out of memory for recording new sequences.
 Memory could be optimized, for example, by deleting (forgetting) sequences that have not been used for a while, but we did not implement this for the sake of simplicity.
-More fundamentally, regularities should be used to construct a coherent model of the world; we will examine this issue further in Lesson 6.
+More fundamentally, regularities should be used to construct a coherent model of the world; an issue to be examined further in Section 6.

 ## 4.3: Architecture of a recursive self-programming agent